PrismJS/prism/SECURITY.md

 ***DO NOT CREATE AN ISSUE*** to report a vulnerability.

-Instead, please send an email to todo-security@example.com.
+Instead, please send an email to at least one of Prism's maintainers.
 See [Responsible Disclosure](https://en.wikipedia.org/wiki/Responsible_disclosure) for more details.

 ### Procedure

-1. After you send an email to todo-security@example.com, you should receive a response from the [Prism team](https://github.com/orgs/PrismJS/people) within 3 days.
+1. After you send an email a maintainer, you should receive a response from the [Prism team](https://github.com/orgs/PrismJS/people) within 3 days.

     We may require further information, so please keep in touch with us until the vulnerability has been fixed.